lbke/research/auth.md

 ## Use case

 A user access a "/private" page.
-We want to check if they are logged in and redirect them, server-side.
+We want to cover 2 scenarios:
+1) Check if they are logged in and redirect them, server-side, before the page is even loaded.

+Scenario 1 is appropriate when the content of the page is sensitive, eg statically rendering private content.

+2) Check client-side, for non-sensitive client.

+Server-side checks and client-side
 This check may happen:
 - client-side